Disease and Drug Information

 Risk Factors and Prevention of Ovarian Cancer

 A cancer risk factor is anything that increases your chance of developing a disease like ovarian cancer.
 The presence of risk factors, however, does not guarantee that you’ll develop cancer – ovarian or any other type – during your lifetime.
 For instance, some women who are diagnosed with ovarian cancer have no known risk factors, while others who do have high-risk factors won’t get ovarian cancer at all.
-With that said, it is important to be aware of the factors that could increase your risk of ovarian cancer and what you can do to help lower your risks.
+With that said, it is important to be aware of the factors that could increase your risk of ovarian cancer and what you can do to help lower your risks of developing ovarian cancer.

 Ovarian Cancer Risk Factors

 There are a variety of factors that can increase your risk of ovarian cancer.
 While most of these risk factors can’t be controlled there are certain factors, such as personal lifestyle choices, that can be changed.

 Common risk factors for ovarian cancer can include:

 - Age - An ovarian cancer diagnosis is very rare in women under the age of 40.
 Most ovarian cancers develop after menopause.

 - Obesity - Studies show that obese women have a higher risk of developing ovarian cancer.